 Education Association of Messiah University (EAMU) is a student organization for students in teacher certification majors.
 Students in teacher certification majors will receive information about EAMU through e-mails and a bulletin board located on the fourth floor of Boyer Hall.
 Students can also see upcoming EAMU events and posts on Facebook.
 Some of the projects that EAMU assists with are Boxtops for Education, teacher bags for student teachers, book drive, and school supply kits for mission organizations.

 Study Abroad Opportunities

-Messiah College education students are encouraged to broaden their educational experience by spending a semester in another country.
+Messiah University education students are encouraged to broaden their educational experience by spending a semester in another country.
 Many early childhood education majors plan to study in Cheltenham, England, where an education field experience is included in the experience.
-Students seeking certification in Spanish, French, or German are required to spend at least a semester in a setting in another country.
+Students seeking certification in Spanish or French are required to spend at least a semester in a setting in another country.
 Many of these students stay for two semesters to have a fuller experience and to be able to more fully integrate their language skills to better prepare them for the classroom.

 Education students are not limited to the experiences listed above.
-The Epicenter has information about many study abroad opportunities to fit your individual interests.
+The Intercultural Office has information about many study abroad opportunities to fit your individual interests.
 For programs that are of special interest to education majors, follow this link.

 Education students can earn college credit and valuable experience by scheduling to complete a practicum in schools.
 Typically, students would choose a topic to explore that would not normally be included in a student teaching experience or that would supplement a student teaching experience in a particular focus.

-Many education students use their skills and desire to teach as community volunteers in tutoring programs.
-A Tutoring and Literacy program is administered by the Agape Center.
-Students can practice their skills while they help meet the needs of our local community.
+Many education students use their skills and desire to teach as community volunteers in after-school tutoring programs.
+Students can practice their skills while helping to meet the needs of our local community.
 Please contact the Agape Center for Service & Learning at email@example.com for current opportunities.